wishynet/Wishbone/README.md

 ##Changelog

 #### 1.06
-- added additional widget areas for single page and post templates
+- added additional widget area for comment sections

 #### 1.05
 - remove old gallery function and replace with a filter saving code in 'functions.php' file